SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 First of all you need to power the board.
 JTAG programmers are not supposed to provide power, hence you need to do so separately.
 The board does not have a dedicated power connector, but you can use the pads of C1 (which I don't recommend installing, unless you have stability issues) or pins 2 (GND) and 4 (VCC) of the IDC connector.
 The board needs 5V, I usually take those from an Arduino board but feel free to use whatever suits you.

-You will need the firmware in SVF format (either `4mb.svf` or `8mb.svf`, choose according to how you assembled your board) and the [U2JTAG software](http://urjtag.sourceforge.net).
+You will need the firmware in SVF format (either `4mb.svf` or `8mb.svf`, choose according to how you assembled your board) and the [UrJTAG software](http://urjtag.sourceforge.net).
 Connect your USB Blaster to the IDC connector on the board and plug it into an USB port on your PC.
 Then run urjtag as follows:

 ```
 sukko@shockwave firmware $ sudo jtag